chloemurdock/chloemurdock.github.io/_posts/2020-11-22-the-devil-isn’t-in-the-details-fr-richard-rohr-says-but-in-the-military-industrial-complex-and-other-institutions.md

 title: The devil isn’t in the details, Fr.
 Richard Rohr says, but in the military-industrial complex and other institutions
 date: 2020-08-21 04:03
-image: /images/screen-shot-2020-11-22-at-4.04.05-am.png
+image: /assets/images/posts/screen-shot-2020-11-22-at-4.04.05-am.png
 tags: CHQ
+category: the-chautauquan-daily
 ---
 The demonic kind of evil is any system that is above reproach and is too big to fail, Fr.
 Richard Rohr said in his final Chautauqua lecture of the week.
 Examples?
 The penal system, the military-industrial complex, and the Catholic church — the same one that Rohr trained in as a friar.

 “Lest we think the corporate and hidden character of sin is still a theoretical issue, we must ask how the seemingly sincere Catholic church was able to reduce and deny and cover up the pedophilia crisis for decades, centuries, despite 2,000 years of moral teaching and formation,” Rohr said, reading from his book, *What Do We Do With Evil?: The World, The Flesh, and the Devil*.

 Rohr gave his lecture on evil originating from the devil at 2 p.m.
 EDT on Thursday, Aug.
 20, on the [CHQ Assembly Video Platform](https://assembly.chq.org/reframing-the-constitution/videos/fr-richard-rohr-thursday-2020).
 It was the final lecture in Chautauqua’s Week Eight Interfaith Lecture Series theme of “Reframing Our Journey: A Week with Fr.
 Richard Rohr, OFM.”

 Playing off of the term “military-industrial complex,” Rohr said that the devil’s sort of evil is intentionally complex — to the point that people give up on trying to understand it.